Our work in 2019

 Take 291 Suites Hotel, QFM and Radio Wa in Lira district, as an example.

-“Our engagement with these institutions have yielded positive results that saw a number of women introduced in their management committees which previously only had men.Winnie
+“Our engagement with these institutions have yielded positive results that saw a number of women introduced in their management committees which previously only had men,” said Winnie.

-Others include the implementing of progressive anti-sexual harassment policies as well as observing employee rights such as annual leave, through having signed employment contracts.
+Others include the implementing of progressive anti-sexual harassment policies as well as observing employee rights such as annual leave, through having signed employment contracts,” Winnie said.

 Winnie says her biggest satisfaction is seeing her work with others leading to safer and happier women in employment as a result of new labour policies implemented by employers to make the workplace safer.